openshift-kni/cnf-features-deploy/ztp/gitops-subscriptions/argocd/README.md

 - Red Hat OpenShift GitOps operator v1.3 on the hub cluster

 **Steps:**
+1. Install the [Topology Aware Lifecycle Operator](https://github.com/openshift-kni/cluster-group-upgrades-operator#readme), which will coordinate with any new sites added by ZTP and manage application of the PGT-generated policies.
-1. Patch the ArgoCD instance in the hub cluster using the patch files under the deployment/ directory as below;
+2. Patch the ArgoCD instance in the hub cluster using the patch files under the deployment/ directory as below;
 ```
     $ oc patch argocd openshift-gitops -n openshift-gitops  --patch-file ztp/argocd/deployment/argocd-openshift-gitops-patch.json --type=merge
     $ oc patch deployment openshift-gitops-repo-server -n openshift-gitops --patch-file ztp/argocd/deployment/deployment-openshift-repo-server-patch.json
 ```
-2. Prepare the ArgoCD pipeline configuration
+3. Prepare the ArgoCD pipeline configuration
 - Create a git repository with directory structure similar to the example directory.
 - Configure access to the repository using the ArgoCD UI.
 Under Settings configure:
   - Repositories --> Add connection information (URL ending in .git, eg https://repo.example.com/repo.git, and credentials)